vene/vene.github.io/content/blog/mirror.md

 Title: Optimizing with constraints: <br>reparametrization and geometry.
-Date: 2020-08-01
+Date: 2020-09-11
 Author: vene
-Category: presentation
+Category: optimization
 Slug: mirror-descent
 Status: draft
-Summary: test
+Summary:  Gradient methods are popular for training machine learning models.
+    But if we require the weights to satisfy some constraints, things quickly get more complicated.
+    Popular strategies for handling constraints, while seemingly different, are in fact deeply connected!
+We explore this with code samples.

 When training machine learning models, and deep networks in particular, we typically use gradient-based methods.
 But if we require the weights to satisfy some constraints, things quickly get more complicated.

-I've recently learned that a few ways for handling constraints are deeply connected.
+Some of the most popular strategies for handling constraints, while seemingly very different at first sight, are deeply connected.
 In this post, we will explore these connections and demonstrate them in PyTorch on a friendly example.

 **Outline.**